Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Training on Annotations

 \section{Training on \ourframework Annotations}

 As \ourframework is an annotation method, its ultimate goal is to convert unlabeled utterances $u$ into ``supervised'' training examples $(u,s)$ for a semantic parser.
-In this appendix, we discuss how these training examples would be constructed and used.\footnote{In the main paper, we used ``example'' to refer to examples of the form $(i,o)$ used for programming by example, as mentioned in \cref{fn:example}.
-In this appendix, we use ``example'' to refer to examples of the form $(u,s)$.}
+In this appendix, we discuss how these training examples would be constructed and used.

+(In the main paper, we used ``example'' to refer to examples of the form $(i,o)$, used for programming by example (\cref{sec:framework}).
+In this appendix, however, we use ``example'' to refer to examples of the form $(u,s)$, used as training examples for a semantic parser.)

 \paragraph{Training on MAP Annotations} For each utterance $u$, \ourframework solicits indirect annotations and produces a posterior probability distribution $p_T$ over programs.
 The maximum \emph{a posteriori} (MAP) program is defined by $\hat{s} \defeq \operatorname*{argmax}_s p_T(s)$.